IBMStockTrader/stocktrader-operator/README.md

 ```
 The results of building this repo are in DockerHub at https://hub.docker.com/r/ibmstocktrader/stocktrader-operator

-Deploy the operator, and its CRD, via the following, in the specified order (of course, if you want it to go to a namespace other than the one configured by `oc login`/`oc project`, add it via a `-n` parameter to the commands below):
+Deploy the operator, and its CRD (which I hand-edited extensively, mostly in the `openAPIV3Schema` section), via the following, in the specified order (of course, if you want it to go to a namespace other than the one configured by `oc login`/`oc project`, add it via a `-n` parameter to the commands below):
 ```
 oc create -f deploy/crds/operators.ibm.com_stocktraders_crd.yaml oc create -f deploy/service_account.yaml